Download and deploy VM images

 Create a

-file with your desired configuration.
+user-datafile with your desired configuration.
 For example, to create a user with SSH access:Copy#cloud-config

 users: